 David Obuchowski is a writer whose essays regularly appears in Jalopnik.
 He’s also the host and writer of the podcast Tempest, the first season of which is available whereever you get your podcasts.
 His work has also appeared in The Awl, Longreads, SYFY, Deadspin and other publications.
 Follow him on Twitter at @DavidOfromNJ.

-Correction: An earlier version of this story listed the Hemi engine on a 1970 Challenger as a 440.
+Corrections: An earlier version of this story listed the Hemi engine on a 1970 Challenger as a 440.
 It was a 426.
 The story has been updated.
+Additionally, it originally said Barbour was awarded a Congressional Medal of Honor—it was a Congressional Gold Medal.